 The AquaPiston boosts the power and pressure of the incoming water, making it spread out and enter the bowl from every angle, essentially covering the entire perimeter of the rim.

-This helps makes sure that everything gets flushed out of the toilet, leaving behind absolutely zero residue or waste, on the first flush.
+This helps make sure that everything gets flushed out of the toilet, leaving behind absolutely zero residues or waste, on the first flush.
 You won’t have to worry about clogging so much with this cannon of a toilet.

 AquaPiston vs. Regular Old Flapper Valve